Monday - Friday - 11:00 - 20:00, Saturday - 11:00 - 16:00

 Frozen Shoulder

-Frozen Shoulder is known as adhesive capsulitis, it is characterised by gradually increase of shoulder pain and shoulder stiffness in both active and passive range of glenohumeral joint motion.
-Early exercises are suggested until signs of acute inflammation have already subsided.
-In very early stage, active exercises, such as pendulum exercise, can be initiated to preserve shoulder joint flexibility.
+Frozen Shoulder is known as adhesive capsulitis, it is characterised by gradually increase of shoulder pain and shoulder stiffness in both active and passive range of shoulder joint ( glenohumeral joint ).
+Early exercises are suggested until signs of acute inflammation, such as significant swelling and increased skin temperature, have already subsided.
+In very early stage, a more gentle active exercise, such as pendulum exercise, can be initiated to preserve shoulder joint flexibility.
 In later stage, gleunohumeral and scapulothoracic range of motion and strength exercises will also be emphasized daily training.

 How Traditional Chinese Medicine and Physiotherapy Help?